krstrobe/coding-with-kirk/README.md

 With Yarn you can omit run, with NPM you can't

 git add --all && git commit -m "progress" && git push - doing all steps at once for staging, commiting, and pushing

+node -v (check version of any binary usually) binary is a command line application

+--help